 Now, take each layer and tear it into three pieces.

-Reduce heat so that your broth is just barely barely barely boiling and drop dumpling pieces in one at a time.
+Reduce heat so that your chicken stock is just barely barely barely boiling and drop dumpling pieces in one at a time.

 It is important that you DO NOT STIR.
 We are not going to stir these as we don’t want our dumplings cooking up.
 If you do stir, you will basically cause your dumplings to dissolve.

-Instead of stirring, what we are going to do is just gently push the dumplings down into the broth as they cook.
+Instead of stirring, what we are going to do is just gently push the dumplings down into the chicken stock as they cook.

 This is going to take ten minutes or so.
 Your dumplings will take shape and stop looking doughy as they firm up a bit.

 And there you go y’all!
-You just make an easy chicken and dumpling recipe your family will LOVE!
+You just make an old-fashioned chicken and dumpling recipe your family will LOVE!

 - Store your chicken and dumplings in an airtight container in the fridge for up to five days.
 They’re even better the next day as the dumplings continue to soak up the broth.
 You can reheat the dish either on the stove or in the microwave.